 3) Gratitude Improves Psychological Health And Mental Strength.

+Perhaps not surprising, the benefits of gratitude reach far beyond the physical.
 A grateful mindset reduces a multitude of toxic emotions, from jealousy and resentment to frustration and regret.
 Robert Emmons, Ph.D., a leading gratitude researcher and author of the excellent book “The Science of Gratitude”, has conducted multiple studies on the link between gratitude and well-being.
 His research confirms that gratitude increases happiness and reduces depression.
 In fact, happiness itself is estimated to be under personal control, just like gratitude.
 You can indulge in small pleasures for yourself (like a warm bath), get absorbed in challenging, fulfilling activities, set and meet goals, maintain close social ties, and find purpose beyond yourself.
 And, these things will give you even more things to be grateful for!

 Gratitude also increases overall mental strength.
-For years, research has shown gratitude not only reduces stress, but may also play a major role in overcoming trauma.
+For years, research has shown gratitude not only reduces stress but may also play a major role in overcoming trauma.
 One of the studies mentioned above, Counting Blessings Versus Burdens, mentioned that gratitude was a major contributor to resilience following the terrorist attacks on September 11.
 It also mentioned that people with neuromuscular diseases who kept “gratitude journals” reported a greater sense of well-being and more positive moods at the end of the study, compared with those who didn’t make such lists.
 A 2006 study published in Behavior Research and Therapy found that Vietnam War veterans with higher levels of daily gratitude experienced lower rates of post-traumatic stress disorder (PTSD).

 All of which means that being aware of everything you have to be thankful for – even during the worst times of your life – fosters an intense resilience that helps you battle stress and get through tough times.